 Now for my qualms with the Sense.
 This is an expensive shoe.
 Coming in at $200 it is more pricy than a lot of the other racing shoes on the market today.
 That's not to say that it's not worth it; this ultra light racer is packed to the brim with new and cool technologies and tons of fun little nuances that make the Sense stand out in a crowd.
 I also find it odd that for being a trail shoe the lugs seem to be a bit of an after thought.
 True, they have dynamic lug placement meaning that the lugs are offset in certain places to allow better grip going up, down, sideways, long ways and whatever other ways you can think of.
 But I just don't see them being useful in very wet, technical terrain or especially over wet grass where you'll be sliding all over the place.
 These are great if you are going fast over packed, single track dirt paths or a little loose or through some straight muddy sections where you need something light that dries fast.
 One of the other issues I found what that the landing is very stiff or hard.
 The shoe itself is very flexible and responsive, but if I ever went on the road with the Sense I found the shoe made for a just a little bit too stiff of a landing.
 Road transition proved to be a bit of a no-no. The only other issue I could see with prolonged future use of the Sense is the durability.
 Being as light and as minimal as they are, I could see heavy trail use (like some of the serious trail nuts put their shoes through) could cause the shoes wear out slightly quicker than some of the heavy, built-up shoes.

 In conclusion, if you are looking for a light, comfortable, forefoot trail shoe for doing some serious speed work on soft surfaces but aren't afraid of spending a little more, the S-Lab Sense is a great shoe to try out.
 It may not be your typical trail shoe, and I think it's more inspired by racing flats from the road as opposed to the heavy trail grinders, but the Sense sure is fun.
+As always, if you have any questions about these or any of the other shoes Runner's Mark carries, let me know!
+If you just like to talk running and the sport in general, shoot me an e-mail and I'll be more than happy to talk with you.

 For our Men's Salomon Selection.